 As for the birds that flew down into the valley, they were busy running up the other mountain face before I even peeked over the ledge.
 So I devised the next plan of action and headed off running down the rocky cliff to the bottom of the valley, trying to be as careful and sure-footed as possible while trying to maintain speed.
 Running down the valley is hard because all the while you are staring directly across to the other mountain, knowing I need to be back at the top.
 It’s not only physically exhausting, but mentally numbing to do this ten plus times in a day.
 There are so many moments where you think “I just can’t go any further” as you stand, bent over and spitting, about to hurl, but you take a deep breath, look for that top of the mountain, and start running again.

 We proceeded to repeat this the rest of the day, sprinting up and down the sides of the valley like lunatics, giving it our all.
 Our quest was successful, and ended up with eight birds at the end of the day and over 13 miles of running up and down rocky cliffs.
 I then repeated this same thing the next day but didn’t get any birds, for a total of over 21 miles and up and down an roughly-estimated 5,500 total feet of elevation in the two days.

 There is a tremendous satisfaction and pride that comes with realizing that not only were you able to do these things, but that you were willing to.
 You decided to do something, you put in the months of work preparing your body for it, and you went out and did it.
 You wanted to quit 824107247231538967 times, but you never gave up, never stopped moving.

 In my experience, it doesn’t seem that too many people put forth that kind of effort into anything, let alone for a wicked wind-chap, sore legs, and a couple of dinners.

-Looking back on last year’s adventure sure has me hoping we are successful this upcoming season–although based on my fitness preparedness this year, all I can say right now is “God help me.”
+Looking back on last year’s adventure sure has me hoping I am successful this upcoming season–although based on my fitness preparedness this year, all I can say right now is “God help me.”